 2. Represent Your Organization

 Sharing a quality image is important, but it’s also important to remember why you’re sharing anything at all—and that’s to reach people who want to know about and interact with your organization.
 This means that every image you share should be representative of your organization.
 This could mean that it embodies your organization’s logo, style, or color scheme (or all three).
 And remember that consistency thing we just talked about?
 Yeah, that matters here too.
-Sharing images that are consistent in style or theme allows your images to become instantly recognizable as being yours, which can prompt viewers to engage more regularly with your posts if they’re interested in your organization.
+Sharing digital assets that are consistent in style or theme allows your social media images to become instantly recognizable as being yours, which can prompt viewers to engage more regularly with your posts if they’re interested in your organization.
 So pay attention to your colors, fonts, and layouts—they can work together to create an unforgettable look for your organization in the long run.

 3. Share Mindfully

 So you have your image perfected and you’re ready to share it, but not all social media channels are created equally, and they’re not all going to receive your image in the same way.
 Your image may need to be tweaked depending on where it’s going to be.
-For the most part, this just means altering the dimensions to better suit the platform.
+For the most part, this just means altering the dimensions of your social media images to better suit the platform and purpose.
 Your image may be better received on Pinterest if it’s a vertical or portrait orientation, while Facebook tends to favor the landscape orientation.
 And while Instagram said goodbye to squares only, you should still consider keeping your images close to a square in dimension so that they can be easily viewed on a mobile device.
 Figuring out what dimensions work best for you across all the platforms you use may take a bit of time to nail on the head, but trying out a few different techniques can help you find what works best for your organization.

-4. Optimize for search
+4. Optimize social media images for search

 This last step is a big one, and arguably the most overlooked.
 Since a lot of your social media images are likely to also appear on your website, it’s important to be sure that people can find those images on the web.
 You’re probably already an SEO expert and work hard to make sure that all of your written content can be found on the web (if you don’t, start now!).
 But if you’re not doing the same for your images, you’re not taking advantage of everything your images have to offer.
 Optimizing the images on your website for search can be done in a number of ways, including the following: